michaelalex94536/GRCProjects/OOK_Rx_simulator/README.md

 ![Signals](https://github.com/michaelalex94536/GRCProjects/blob/main/Images/OOK_Rx_Simulator_Signals.png)

-Note that in order to recover the bits, we downsample the demodulated signal (using the GRC "Keep 1 in N" block) with the same rate at which we upsampled the data when it was "transmitted" (using the "samps_pre_sym" value in the GRC "Repeat" block).
+Note that in order to recover the bits, we downsample (decimate) the demodulated signal (using the GRC "Keep 1 in N" block) with the same rate at which we upsampled (interpolated/repeated) the data when it was "transmitted" (using the "samps_pre_sym" value in the GRC "Repeat" block).